lohithgn/cordova-kendo-ui-blank-template/README.md

 # Cordova Kendo  UI Blank Template
-A cross platform mobile device application developed with Kendo UI Core.
+A Cross Platform Mobile Application developed with Kendo UI Mobile.

-This is a blank template that provides the Kendo UI Core framework files and the references for development with the framework to be used with TACO CLI.
+This is a blank template that provides Kendo UI Mobile framework for development to be used with Cordova.

 ## Usage
 ```